 To learn more about safePay, click here.

-Payments are agreed upon between the contractor and client before the contract begins.
+Payments are agreed upon between the contractor and client before the project contract begins.
 During the selection process, terms of payment (frequency of billing, due dates, etc.) should be discussed.
 The payment methods a contractor accepts can be seen in their public profile.

 We always recommend that clients request an invoice, and then pay according to the method previously agreed upon with the contractor.
 Generally, most contractors will accept wire transfers.
 Please check with your bank for any applicable fees, especially for transfers outside of your country.